vasnt/resurfaceinfo/README.md

-# Obsidian Resurfacing Information Plugin
+# Obsidian Resurfacingithg Information Plugin

 This is a sample plugin for Obsidian (https://obsidian.md).